-Patrick Amiot is a Canadian-born sculptor, who along with his wife, Brigitte Laurent, is currently working in Sebastopol, California.
+Patrick Amiot is a Canadian-born sculptor, who along with his wife, Brigitte Laurent, currently works out of Sebastopol, California.
 Their world-renowned creations, often jointly conceived, use recycled and repurposed materials.

 “The whole purpose of my work is to glorify these objects, because they have their own spirit,” says Amiot.
 “When a hubcap has traveled on a truck for millions of miles, and has seen the prairies in the winter and the hot summer asphalt, when it’s done traveling with that truck and finds itself in the scrap yard and I find it, I kind of like to use that.